orsan123/orsan123/README.md

-# So glad that you're here!!
-# I'm Orsan
+# Hi there, I'm Orsan

-**Data Analyst** focused on turning raw data into business decisions that drive growth.
+### I am a Data Analyst turning raw data into meaningful tools to help companies make better decisions

 ## About Me: